rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 ### EKS Cluster with Calico CNI

 Users running an EKS cluster with Calico CNI may run into errors when the Kubernetes API server attempts to contact the Rancher-Webhook.
-One workaround for this issue [documented by Calico](https://docs.tigera.io/calico/latest/getting-started/kubernetes/managed-public-cloud/eks#install-eks-with-calico-networking) involves setting `hostNetwork=true` for the webhook deployment.
-Users can change this by adding the helm value `global.hostNetwork=true` to the value to the `rancher-config` ConfigMap see [Customizing Rancher-Webhook Configuration](#customizing-rancher-webhook-configuration) for more info.
+One workaround for this issue, as [documented by Calico](https://docs.tigera.io/calico/latest/getting-started/kubernetes/managed-public-cloud/eks#install-eks-with-calico-networking) involves setting `hostNetwork=true` for the webhook deployment.
+You can change this value by adding the Helm value `global.hostNetwork=true` to the `rancher-config` ConfigMap.
+See [Customizing Rancher-Webhook Configuration](#customizing-rancher-webhook-configuration) for more info.

 ``` bash
 apiVersion: v1